opportus/object-mapper/README.md

 ### Manual Mapping

-If in your context, such as walked through in the previous "[automatic mapping](#automatic-mapping)" section, a mapping strategy does not scale well, or is either impossible or overkill, you can manually map the *source* to the *target*.
+If in your context, such as walked through in the previous "[automatic mapping](#automatic-mapping)" section, a mapping strategy is impossible, you can manually map the *source* to the *target*.

-There are multiple ways to define manually the mapping such as introduced in the next sub-sections:
+There are multiple ways to define manually the mapping such as introduced in the 2 next sub-sections:

 -   [Via map builder API](#via-map-builder-api)
 -   [Via map definition preloading](#via-map-definition-preloading)